 More the media, the greater the scope of promotion.
 The internet provides so many unique opportunities to market the product.
 You can pay websites or platforms to display your ads on their interface.
 It is like an online billboard that helps you be displayed to anyone who visits their website.
-Paid ads too have may subtype and is a separate booming industry of its own.
+Paid ads too have many subtypes and is a separate booming industry of their own.
 Such as pay per click, in which you only pay for the number of clicks you get on your ad.

-It is something everyone has heard or participated at some point or the other.
-It is when the organization promises a portion of the cost to some charity or good cause to help the society.
-The cause marketing strategy helps people feel that their money is helping the society and not just find some organization’s ambitions.
+It is something everyone has heard or participated in at some point or the other.
+It is when the organization promises a portion of the cost to some charity or good cause to help society.
+The cause marketing strategy helps people feel that their money is helping society and not just finding some organization’s ambitions.